Dr. Eryn Michaud, PhD, LCPC, SEP

-Dr. Eryn Michaud is a psychotherapist, educator, group facilitator, published writer and the Clinical Director for Alpine Integrative Wellness.
-She brings a holistic approach to her work integrating her understanding of the psychophysiology of trauma, attachment theory, and spirituality.
-She has over a decade of experience working with adults, children, adolescents, couples, and families.
+Dr. Eryn Michaud is a psychotherapist, educator, group facilitator, and the Clinical Director of Alpine Integrative Wellness.
+She brings a holistic approach to her work integrating her understanding of the psychophysiology of trauma, developmental neurobiology, attachment theory, family systems theory, and spirituality.
+She has 15 years of experience as a therapist working with adults, children, adolescents, couples, and families.

 (208) 450 5645